pkmn/engine/src/lib/gen1/README.md

 | `volatiles.substitute`                  | `PlayerSubstituteHP`               | `volatiles.substitute.hp`              |
 | `volatiles.disabled_{move,duration}`    | `PlayerDisabledMove{,Number}`      | `volatiles.disable.{move,time}`        |

-- Pokémon Showdown [does not implement the correct Generation I RNG](#rng) and as such its `seed` is different
+- Pokémon Showdown [doesn't implement the correct Generation I RNG](#rng) and as such its `seed` is different
-- `battle.turn` only needs to be tracked in order to be compatible with the Pokémon Showdown protocol
+- `battle.turn` only needs to be tracked to be compatible with the Pokémon Showdown protocol
-- Pokémon Showdown tracks several last used move variables (`Battle.lastMove`, `Side.lastMove`, and `Pokemon.lastMove`), none of which accurately match the `PlayerUsedMove` variable from the cartridge (`Side.lastMove` should be what is used, but is used by Pokémon Showdown only for Counter and is not set and cleared in the correct locations. `Pokemon.lastMove` matches `PlayerUsedMove` more often so is what the engine attempts to model, despite the implications for Counter)
+- Pokémon Showdown tracks several last used move variables (`Battle.lastMove`, `Side.lastMove`, and `Pokemon.lastMove`), none of which accurately match the `PlayerUsedMove` variable from the cartridge (`Side.lastMove` should be what's used, but is used by Pokémon Showdown only for Counter and isn't set and cleared in the correct locations. `Pokemon.lastMove` matches `PlayerUsedMove` more often so is what the engine attempts to model, despite the implications for Counter)
-- `battle.last_moves` doesn't map precisely to cartridge concepts because it is used to track desyncs which instead are represented on the cartridge as discrepancies between the two separate battle states that exist in the link battle.
+- `battle.last_moves` doesn't map precisely to cartridge concepts because it's used to track desyncs which instead are represented on the cartridge as discrepancies between the two separate battle states that exist in the link battle.
-- Pokémon Showdown does not implement the [partial-trapping move Mirror Move glitch](https://glitchcity.wiki/Partial_trapping_move_Mirror_Move_link_battle_glitch) and as such does not need to keep track of a player's last selected move index (`PlayerMoveListIndex`)
+- Pokémon Showdown doesn't implement the [partial-trapping move Mirror Move glitch](https://glitchcity.wiki/Partial_trapping_move_Mirror_Move_link_battle_glitch) and as such doesn't need to keep track of a player's last selected move index (`PlayerMoveListIndex`)
 - Battle results (win, lose, draw) and request states are communicated via the return value of `Battle.update`
-- Nicknames (`BattleMonNick`/`pokemon.name`) are not handled by the pkmn engine as they are expected to be handled by driver code if required
+- Nicknames (`BattleMonNick`/`pokemon.name`) aren't handled by the pkmn engine as they're expected to be handled by driver code if required
 - Pokémon Red's `LastSwitchInEnemyMonHP`, `InHandlePlayerMonFainted`, `PlayerNumHits`, `PlayerMonMinimized`, and `Move{DidntMiss,Missed}` are relevant for messaging/UI only
 - Pokémon Red's `TransformedEnemyMonOriginalDVs` is only relevant for the [Transform DV manipulation glitch](https://pkmn.cc/bulba/Transform_glitches#Transform_DV_manipulation_glitch)
-- Pokémon Red's `PlayerMove*` tracks information that is stored in the `Move` class
+- Pokémon Red's `PlayerMove*` tracks information that's stored in the `Move` class
 - Pokémon Red's `PlayerStatsToDouble`/`PlayerStatsToHalve` are constants which are always 0
-- pkmn does not store the DVs/stat experience of Pokémon as they are expected to already be accounted for in the `Pokemon` `stats` and never need to be referenced in-battle (though a `DVs` struct exists to simplify generating legal test data)
+- pkmn doesn't store the DVs/stat experience of Pokémon as they're expected to already be accounted for in the `Pokemon` `stats` and never need to be referenced in-battle (though a `DVs` struct exists to simplify generating legal test data)
 - Instead of storing unmodified stats like Pokémon Red or Pokémon Showdown, pkmn simply tracks the identity of the Pokémon that has been transformed into in the `active.volatiles.transform` field
-- pkmn uses `volatiles.state` for total accumulated damage for Bide but also for implementing accuracy overwrite mechanics for certain moves (this glitch is present on the device but is not correctly implemented by Pokémon Showdown currently)
+- pkmn uses `volatiles.state` for total accumulated damage for Bide but also for implementing accuracy overwrite mechanics for certain moves (this glitch is present on the device but isn't correctly implemented by Pokémon Showdown currently)

 ### `Battle` / `Side`